jakearmijo/next-ArmijoPortfolio/blogposts/aws-dev-ops-prof.md

 - CC requires KMS. a policy might be attached to the already existing IAM user that DENIES KMS actions required
 - For a new IAM user attach AWSCodeCommitFullAccess or another managed policy for CC access
-- user might have prev configured his local computer to use credential helper for CC. if so EDIT the .GITCONFIG file to remove the credential helper info from the file before using git creds
+- user might have prev configured his local computer to use credential helper for CC. if so EDIT the .GITCONFIG file to remove the credential helper info from the file before using git credentials

 #### RDS test DB is isolated on private subnet.
 Want to run at night

 - Amazon VPC access in your CB project needs to be enabled
-- Specify your VPC ID, subnets, and securty groups in your build project
+- Specify your VPC ID, subnets, and security groups in your build project
 - set up CW Events to start pipeline on schedule
-- ```aws events put-rule --schedule-expression 'cron(10 3 ? * MON-FRI *)' --name IntegrationTests```
+- ```aws events put-rule --schedule-expression 'cron(10 3 ? *MON-FRI*)' --name IntegrationTests```
 - CB DOES NOT SUPPORT assigning elastic IP addresses to the network interfaces that it creates, and auto-assigning a public IP address is not supported by EC2 for any network interfaces created outside EC2 instance launches

 #### AWS_CODEBUILD_MAX_MEM_ALLOC defined in multiple parts